Qi9726/DLH_reproduction_study/README.md

 The codebase of the reproduction study is built upon SleepQA repo https://github.com/IvaBojic/SleepQA and Dense Passage Retrieval repo https://github.com/facebookresearch/DPR, which was used by the authors of SleepQA to build their question answering (QA) pipeline.

+New scripts created in this study are as below:

 ## Dependencies
 List of required packages are listed in requirements.txt